 Confusion also surrounds the term "visa" and "status."
 The "visa" is stamped in the alien's passport and is used for entering the U.S. ; the alien is said to be in a particular immigration "status" once in the U.S. But the type of visa stamped in the passport may not be the same as the status in which the alien is in the U.S. An alien may enter the country with one type of visa (e.g., B-2 visitor) and subsequently have his "status" changed to another one, such as F-1 student.
 This change will be noted on the Form I-94 of the alien, who will then be in "F-1 status" even though the visa stamped in his/her passport is a B-2 visa.
 He /she will have one type of visa and a different type of status.

-This 3 by 5 inch white card contains basic biographical information about the alien along with the symbol of the status in which entry was allowed and the date to which such status was granted.
-On departure from the United States, the card is given to the airline.
+This document contains basic biographical information about the alien along with the symbol of the status in which entry was allowed and the date to which such status was granted.

 This document is extremely important for anyone who must make a judgment on the credentials of the alien.
-Finally, the date given on this card provides the means to determine whether a given individual is "in status" or "out of status" and subject to deportation.
 The eleven digit number in the upper left corner is called the Admission number.

 Form I-20 - Certificate of Eligibility for F-1 Student Status

 This is the form used for obtaining an F-1 visa, entering the U.S., transferring schools and informing the immigration office when you change programs or proceed to a higher degree.
 As an international student, you should be in possession of your I-20 at all times.
 This document is necessary to travel in and out of the U.S. while you are attending ESU.
 Form I-20 is a permanent record of your status.
-Before you leave the U.S. for temporary visits, you must have the I-20 endorsed by the Assistant Vice President of OIE.
+Before you leave the U.S. for temporary visits, you must have the I-20 endorsed by an official in the OIE.
 Keep this form in your passport.
 DO NOT surrender it when you leave the U.S.

 Form DS-2019 - Certificate of Eligibility for Exchange Visitor-J-1 Status